core-wg/corrclar/draft-ietf-core-corr-clar.md

 This situation can happen at any time, especially after a prolonged period of quiescence, regardless of the security protocol.

-Verifying the client's address is not only crucial for mitigating amplification attacks ({{?I-D.irtf-t2trg-amplification-attacks}}), but also to avoid traffic misdirection.
+Verifying the client's address is not only crucial for mitigating amplification attacks {{I-D.irtf-t2trg-amplification-attacks}}, but also to avoid traffic misdirection.
-{{Section 7 of ?I-D.ietf-tls-dtls-rrc}} describes options for how to use RRC messages to distinguish different cases.
+{{Section 7 of I-D.ietf-tls-dtls-rrc}} describes options for how to use RRC messages to distinguish different cases.
 A 4.01 response with Echo can perform some of the same functions, with the Echo value replacing the RRC cookie.
 However, it does not offer a way to distinguish between non-preferred and preferred paths.
 Where that distinction matters,
 RRC provides the right tools to make it.